Asayl01/DC_and_Servo_Motor_with_Distance_Sensing/README.md

 ---

 ###  Turning Logic in Code
-In this project, the turning is done using a **pivot turn**, meaning one side moves while the other side stops.
+In this project, the turning is done using a **pivot turn**, where one side moves while the other side stops.
+This is different from a **point turn**, where one side moves forward and the other side moves backward to rotate in place.

 ```cpp
 void turnRight() {